COVID-19 SOPs Compliance Week Continues - UrduPoint

 COVID-19 SOPs Compliance Week Continues

-The federal and provincial governments have continued effectively observing 'COVID-19 standard operating procedures (SOPs) compliance week' on Monday to create awareness among public about the importance of Corona safety measures
+The federal and provincial governments on Tuesday continued observing 'COVID-19 standard operating procedures (SOPs) compliance week' to create awareness among public about the importance of corona safety measures

-ISLAMABAD (UrduPoint / Pakistan Point News - 7th Dec, 2020 ) :The Federal and provincial governments have continued effectively observing 'COVID-19 standard operating procedures (SOPs) compliance week' on Monday to create awareness among public about the importance of Corona safety measures.
+ISLAMABAD (UrduPoint / Pakistan Point News - 8th Dec, 2020 ) :The Federal and provincial governments on Tuesday continued observing 'COVID-19 standard operating procedures (SOPs) compliance week' to create awareness among public about the importance of corona safety measures.

 According to an official of the Ministry of National Health Services, the provinces have been asked to support the efforts of federal government in proper implementation of its strategies to contain coronavirus and protect its citizens from this disease particularly during this week.